 Children are more likely to swallow a large amount of mouthwash since swallowing reflexes is not fully developed in young ages.

 Unless deemed necessary by a dentist, ADA does not recommend the use of mouthrinse for children younger than 6 years old and that includes fluoride mouthwash.
 Consult a dentist or pediatrician if your kid is at high risk for decay.

 Fluoride supplements can be prescribed for children who are at greater possibilities of developing tooth decay or whose primary source of water is deficient in fluoride.
 Dietary fluoride supplements can come in tablets and drops or come as an added mineral in other medications.
 They should not be given to children if drinking water provides them with the necessary recommendation.

 Parents and caregivers should weigh the risks and benefits.
-Child’s age and potential decay risks, compliance with the dose, and fluoride content in water are some key factors to consider.
+Child’s age and potential decay risks, compliance with the dose, and fluoride content in water are some key factors to prevent fluorosis.